 The next day I visited Dal Lake.
 And was pained to see almost all houseboats with a Vacant board hanging outside the majestic boats.
 A top tourist destination for years was reduced to this state.
 This was only due to unfound fears of people like me who now prefer to visit other countries than a holiday in Kashmir.
 The state has everything to offer.
 And can easily offer tough competition to Swiss locales which we see in Yash Chopra films.
 The place has people with large hearts.
 This makes a big difference when it comes to tourism.
 I could hardly see any form of terrorism or experience anti-India bashing throughout the five days I was in Srinagar.

 Where don’t we see terrorism in today’s world… New York, London, Madrid, Paris, Delhi.
 Have people stopped going there?
-We have seen the terrorism of worst kind in Bangalore.
+We have seen the terrorism of the worst kind in Bangalore.
 A city which prides itself to be a safe city and the IT capital of the world.
 Where a lady employed with an MNC company is raped and murdered by the company’s own contract staff.

 That evening I took a stroll near Lal Chowk, the city hub.
 I was enthralled to see the marketplace and the lively atmosphere, When the shopkeepers came to know that I came from a distant place, they took more care to offer the best service.
 This city demands better tourism facilities, and the local Kashmiris want us to visit them.
 The general feeling of the people contained positive hope that the new Chief Minister, Ghulam Nabi Azad would take the State to its former glory.
 I could see that change happening.
-Almost all leading private air carriers flying to Srinagar, new International airport.
-Wide and beautiful roads, flyovers etc. are certainly positive signs.
+Almost all leading private air carriers are flying to Srinagar’s new International airport.
+Wide and beautiful roads, flyovers, etc. are certainly positive signs.

 On my day of departure, I could clearly see the moistened eyes of the hotel staff who bid adieu to me.
 They wanted me to visit the place once again with my family.